deynnialmazan/Me/README.md

 project management and process improvement.

 I enjoy to keep constantly learning something new.
 My plan is to continue getting new tech knowledge and updating my current skills for building new and challenging projects.
-Currently, I am looking for an internship or job opportunity as a FrontEnd or BackEnd Developer.

 I am so excited to showcase my skills learned so far!